qiqi-lu/napari-kld/README.md

 - `"data\train\train.txt` save all the image used to train the model.

 *You may need to adjust the noise level in the image accordding to the real acuqired data.*

+After you generate simulated data, you can use them to train the model.

+**Training with known PSF and simulated data using it**